dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Imperative and Declarative Programming Takeaways

 As a language, JavaScript allows both **imperative and declarative programming** paradigms.
-Much of the JS code we read and write is and has been imperative.
+Much of the JS code we read and write is imperative.
 However, with the rise of <a href="#functional-programming" target="_self">functional programming</a> in JS, declarative approaches are becoming more common.

 Declarative programming has obvious advantages with regard to brevity and readability, but at the same time it can feel magical.
 Many JavaScript beginners can benefit from gaining experience writing imperative JS before diving too deep into declarative programming.